mikaelvesavuori/minibook-better-apis/observability/structured-logger.md

 # 🪵 Structured logger

-Another best practice is to treat logs as a source of data rather than as individual strings.
+Another best practice is to treat logs as a source of enriched data rather than as plain, individual strings.
 To do so, we need to have a structured approach to outputting them.
-In this project, we'll use a handcrafted logging utility to help us do this in an easy way that nobody can fail using correctly.
+In my implementation project, I'll demonstrate a handcrafted logging utility to help us do this in an easy way that nobody can fail using correctly.

+{% hint style="info" %}

+Good folks like [Yan Cui have written and presented on this matter many times](https://www.slideshare.net/Codemotion/yan-cui-how-to-build-observability-into-a-serverless-application-codemotion-amsterdam-2019) and you can certainly also opt-in to turnkey solutions like [`dazn-lambda-powertools`](https://github.com/getndazn/dazn-lambda-powertools).

+{% endhint %}

 I've provided a basic one that also uses `getUserMetadata()` to get metadata (correlation ID and user ID) that has been set in the environment at an early stage in the controller.